technical details:

 - Richard Daniels as the gardener

 - Featured role.
-He's also featured strongly, but is kind to Mary and buys the dolls for
+He's also featured strongly, but is kind to Mary and buys the dolls for her.

 - Lyle Tayo as "Mrs. Newman," Mary's mom

 - Small part.
 She's shown briefly on her way to a bridge game.
-She doesn't have enough time for her
+She doesn't have enough time for her daughter.

 - Helen Gilmore as the dollmaker's wife

 - Small part.
-She's first seen with her husband, then later sells the dolls to the
+She's first seen with her husband, then later sells the dolls to the gardener.

-- Charley Young as the dollmaker
+- Charley Lloyd as the dollmaker

 - Bit part.
 He's seen at the beginning of the film with his wife.
+Listed by Maltin & Bann as Charley Young.

 - Charles A. Bachman as the police officer